GroupProject2020/Ovito/doc/python/introduction/overview.rst

 The Python interface of OVITO let's you build data pipelines in the same way by setting up a sequence of modifiers and configuring their parameters.
 The data pipeline is represented by an instance of the :py:class:`~ovito.pipeline.Pipeline` Python class, which manages the list of applied modifiers.
-Furthermore, a data pipeline is always associated with some kind of *data source*, which is a separate object providing or producing the input data that is being passed to the pipeline's first modifier.
-Typically, the data source is an instance of the :py:class:`~ovito.pipeline.FileSource` class, which is responsible for loading the data from an external input file.
+Furthermore, a data pipeline is always associated with some kind of *data source*, which is a separate object providing or producing the input data that will be passed to the pipeline's first modifier.
+Typically, the data source is an instance of the :py:class:`~ovito.pipeline.FileSource` class, which is responsible for loading the data from an external file on disk.

 .. image:: graphics/Pipeline_overview.*
    :width: 75 %
    :align: center

-If you would like to visualize the data that is produced by a :py:class:`~ovito.pipeline.Pipeline`, you may place the pipeline into the *scene*, i.e. the three-dimensional space that is visible in rendered images.
+If you would like to visualize the output of a :py:class:`~ovito.pipeline.Pipeline`, you may place the pipeline into the *scene*, i.e. the three-dimensional space that is visible in rendered images.
 Only pipelines that have explicitly been inserted into the current scene by calling their :py:meth:`~ovito.pipeline.Pipeline.add_to_scene` method will show up in rendered images or in OVITO's interactive viewports.
 While this happens automatically in the graphical user interface of OVITO, you need to do it explicitly when using the Python scripting interface, because visualization of data is an optional feature and may not always be desired.

-The current scene, including all pipelines and other state information that would get saved along in a :file:`.ovito` file, is represented by the :py:class:`~ovito.Scene` Python class.
+The scene, including all pipelines and other state information that would get saved along in a :file:`.ovito` file, is represented by the :py:class:`~ovito.Scene` Python class.
 A script always runs in the context of a current :py:class:`~ovito.Scene` instance, which is accessible through the :py:data:`ovito.scene` global variable.